 In an avenue or street tree situation, bury a short section of slotted pipe such as NOVAFLO™ in the ground beside the root ball.
 Leave the top protruding above the surface for easy watering of the tree.
 The pipe can also be used for feeding the tree with fertiliser.

 Ensure that the tree is planted with the top of the root ball at, or slightly above, ground level.
+The trunk flare (see diagram) should be partially visible when the tree has been planted.

 Use two stakes for smaller trees and three stakes for larger trees, positioned beyond the root ball.
-For three stakes, position them in a triange.
+For three stakes, position them in a triangle.
 Put the point of the triangle on the side of the prevailing wind.
 This will help keep the tree upright when the worst winds hit.

 When staking, angle the stakes outward to increase the tension and help prevent the stakes from moving.
 Stakes should be solid wood or metal batons.